csharp-bucle-for

 Special Cases

-It is possible to create more “original” cases of the for loop.
-Generally, it is not a good idea to do so.
-But I mention it, if only so that if you see it someday, you can scold someone. 😉
+It is possible to create more “original” cases of the For loop.
+In general, it’s not a good idea to do so.
+But I’m telling you, if only so that if you ever see it, you can scold someone. 😉

 It is possible to use a variable declared outside the for loop as the control variable.
 However, this can lead to confusion and errors if not managed properly: